 - Romans 8:30: “Those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.”
 He is going to keep you.

-- Luke 22:31–32: “Simon, Simon,” Jesus says to Peter, “behold, Satan demanded to have you, that he might sift you like wheat” — get your faith out of you — “But I have prayed for you that your faith may not fail.
+- Luke 22:31–32: “Simon, Simon,” Jesus says to Peter, “behold, Satan demanded to have you, that he might sift you like wheat [or, get your faith out of you], but I have prayed for you that your faith may not fail.
 And when you have turned again, strengthen your brothers.”
-I prayed for you.
+In other words, I prayed for you.
 Yes, you are going to deny me tonight, but I am bringing you back.
-You are going to get an F on this test tonight, and I am going to make you pass your life test.
+You are going to get an F on this test tonight, and I am going to make you pass your life-test.

 - 1 Peter 1:5: “By God’s power [we] are being guarded through faith for a salvation.”
 God’s power is guarding me.
 He won’t let me fail in any test utterly.

 - 1 Corinthians 1:8: “[He] will sustain you to the end, guiltless in the day of our Lord Jesus Christ.”